gpx-animator/gpx-animator/README.md

 Introduction
 ------------

-GPX Animator generates video frames from GPX as series of images.
+GPX Animator generates video from GPX files.
-Generated images can be then encoded to video with ffmpeg or similar software.

-You can build it from sources or download stable version from https://github.com/zdila/gpx-animator/raw/master/dist/GpxAnimator-0.8.jar or development version with GUI support from https://github.com/zdila/gpx-animator/raw/master/dist/GpxAnimator-0.9.SNAPSHOT-201303210743.one-jar.jar.
+More information can be found at http://zdila.github.com/gpx-animator/.

 For program help run: